 Presenter Andrea Bartolini, UNIBO, said after the tutorial: “It has been a pleasure to serve as the first presenter at the first EPI tutorial, co-organized at the ACM 2019 Summer school on HPC architectures for AI and dedicated applications on-going now in the beautiful Barcelona city.
 A new wave of young researchers and graduated students now know the challenges and opportunities which Europe is facing with EPI towards a made-in-Europe high-performance microprocessor.”

-Presentations from the tutorial will be made available shortly, on EPI web, while the video materials of the tutorial will be available at the EPI YouTube channel.
+Presentations from the tutorial are available under the Dissemination and communication repository on EPI web, while the video materials of the tutorial are available at the EPI YouTube channel.